Orara

 Orara is a historical town and Union Council of Kasur District in the Punjab province of Pakistan.Before Partition, Orara fell under the Lahore District and Tehsil Kasur.
-The village was largely populated with Dhillon Jatts, predominantly Sikhs who have now settled in East Punjab.
+The village was largely populated with Mirza, Gujjar and Jatts, predominantly Sikhs who have now settled in East Punjab.
 It is part of Kasur Tehsil and is located at 31°12'1N 74°21'44E with an altitude of 194 metres (639 feet).